 - D. C. Giancoli, Physics for Scientists and Engineers, Volume 2 (custom edition for the University of California, Berkeley), 4th edition.
 You will generally be expected to read those sections of the book relevant to a given lecture before class.
 This is a required text. - 7B Workbook, by Hedeman, which will be packaged with Giancoli at the student bookstore.
 These will be used in section and are required. - Mastering Physics.
-The workbook and Giancoli, along with Mastering Physics, are being sold as one unit. - Elby, Portable TA: Problem Solving Guide, Volume 2.
-This extremely popular resource contains practice problems about electricity and magnetism with completely worked out solutions.
+The workbook and Giancoli, along with Mastering Physics, are being sold as one unit.
+An access code to Mastering Physics is required. - Elby, Portable TA: Problem Solving Guide, Volume 2.
+Students who wish to try extra problems may find this resource useful, which contains practice problems about electricity and magnetism with completely worked-out solutions.
 It is meant to be worked, not read.
 These practice problems are for your own benefit; we will not collect your work on them.
 We suggest working through at least some of the problems in Elby before attempting each week's homework assignment.
 This is a suggested text.